bytecodealliance/cranelift-jit-demo/README.md

 and Jonathan Turner's [rustyjit](https://github.com/jonathandturner/rustyjit).

 A quick introduction to Cranelift: Cranelift is a compiler backend.
-It's light-weight, supports `no_std` mode, doesn't use of floating-point itself, and it makes efficient use of memory.
+It's light-weight, supports `no_std` mode, doesn't use floating-point itself, and it makes efficient use of memory.

 And Cranelift is being architected to allow flexibility in how one uses it.